mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

     $6$rounds=656000$v55tdnlMGNoSEgYH$1JAznj58MR.Bft2wd05KviSUUfZe45nsYsjlEl84w34pp48A9U2GoKzlycm3g6MBmg4cQW9k7iY4tpZdkWy9t1
     ```

-## All users
 1. Create a configuration file and save as `genconf/config.yaml`.
 You can use this template to get started.

-- The template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and Google DNS resolvers. [enterprise type="inline" size="small" /]
+- The configuration template specifies three Mesos masters, static master discovery list, internal storage backend for Exhibitor, a custom proxy, security mode specified, and Google DNS resolvers. [enterprise type="inline" size="small" /]

-- This template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and Google DNS resolvers. [oss type="inline" size="small" /]
+- The configuration template specifies three Mesos masters, three ZooKeeper instances for Exhibitor storage, static master discovery list, internal storage backend for Exhibitor, a custom proxy, and Google DNS resolvers. [oss type="inline" size="small" /]

 If your servers are installed with a domain name in your `/etc/resolv.conf`, add the `dns_search` parameter.
 For parameters descriptions and configuration examples, see the [documentation](/1.11/installing/ent/custom/configuration/configuration-parameters/).